Waiting for a train to go or a bus to come,

 From ‘Oh the places you’ll go’ by Dr Seuss

 No one loves waiting – but it feels like life is full of it.
-Waiting ‘til we’re older, waiting for the weekend to come, waiting for mates who are running late, waiting on results from tests… Whether we like it or not waiting is part and parcel of life, especially at this time of the year.
+Waiting ‘til we’re older, waiting for the weekend to come, waiting on for a phone call, waiting on results from tests… Whether we like it or not waiting is part and parcel of life, especially at this time of the year.

 Waiting can be pretty tedious.
 In fact, it’s so tedious that we do all we can in our culture to avoid it.
 Instant messaging and same-day deliveries help us reduce the waiting times between developing conversations or receiving online orders.
 Automation, technology and the internet have led us to expect that things can – and will be – done quickly, if not instantly, and we get frustrated when we’re put on hold, or can’t get the information we want right away.